-How much does a bathroom remodel cost in the Atlanta region?
+How much does a bathroom remodel cost in Atlanta?
 Let’s look at some actual figures for bathroom projects in the Atlanta area—and the factors that influence those costs.

 Where These Costs Come From

-We’re drawing our figures from the information compiled in the 2019 Cost vs. Value Report (www.costvsvalue.com) for the Atlanta, GA area.
+We’re drawing our figures from the information compiled in the 2020 Cost vs. Value Report (www.costvsvalue.com) for the Atlanta, GA area.
 This independent report estimates bathroom remodeling project costs for five general types of projects: midrange bathroom additions, upscale bathroom additions, midrange bathroom remodels, upscale bathroom remodels, and universal design bathroom remodels.
+We’re also using survey details from the 2019 U.S. Houzz Bathroom Trends Study.
 Bear in mind that these numbers are averages, but they will give you a general idea about what to expect for your project.